LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_PI.rst

 The header file to be included when using this module is ``sunadaptcontroller/sunadaptcontroller_pi.h``.

-The SUNAdaptController_PI class provides implementations of all controller operations listed in :numref:`SUNAdaptController.Description.operations`.
+The SUNAdaptController_PI class provides implementations of all operations relevant to a `SUN_ADAPTCONTROLLER_H` controller listed in :numref:`SUNAdaptController.Description.operations`.
 The SUNAdaptController_PI class also provides the following additional user-callable routines: